PISAresearch/pisa/12-watchtower-API.md

 	* Any of the fields is missing.
 	* `receipt` does not matches the format specified at 	[Receipt-Format](#receipt-format)
 	* `receipt` fields do not match the ones sent in the `appointment` message.
-	* `wt_signature_algorithm` does not match any of the ones offered by the WatchTower.
+	* `wt_signature_algorithm` does not match any of the ones offered by the server.
 	* `wt_signature` cannot be verified using `wt_public_key`.

 #### Receipt Format

-The server (WatchTower) MUST create the receipt containing the following information:
+The server MUST create the receipt containing the following information:

 	txlocator
 	start_block